 What makes a city a great place to live?
-By our definition: good jobs, reasonably priced homes, decent schools, great health care and manageable size are all part of the mix.
+By our definition: good jobs, reasonably priced homes (see mortgage rates in your area), decent schools, great health care and manageable size are all part of the mix.
 We started with metro areas that have a population of 1 million or less and came up with a list of cities that met those criteria.
 Then we whittled the list to ten cities and sent Kiplinger's reporters to each one to find the ingredients that make them special: say, a gorgeous setting, a green sensibility, a brainiac population or a rah-rah sports culture.
 Want to see a moose on your daily walk?
 Live in Anchorage.
 Rub elbows with celebrities?
 Santa Fe's the place.
 Billings has an Old West vibe; Dubuque, the Mississippi; and Little Rock, our number-one pick, has something for everyone.

 See a Slide Show Version: 10 Great Places to Live, 2013

 1. Little Rock, Arkansas

 Set between the Ouachita Mountains and the Arkansas River and known for its rolling hills and ubiquitous trees, Little Rock offers far more than a lovely setting.
 It is the capital of Arkansas and its largest city, as well as the state center of business, health care and culture.
 With a population of nearly 200,000, it has the amenities of a larger city but is small enough that you can feel part of the community.

 That community includes people of all ages.
 Residents fill the streets of the eclectic Hillcrest neighborhood to mingle, shop and listen to street music on the first Thursday of each month.
 Young professionals meet with leaders of major companies as part of Create Little Rock, a networking program.
 Retirees stay active by volunteering, as 80-year-old Bob Gee does for the Clinton School of Public Service.
 "There is something here to catch the interest of almost anybody," Gee says.